Properly Loading Your Speargun – Band Size, Load Assists, and More

 Proper Loading Technique

 Most spearguns can be loaded using proper technique rather than brute force.
-Trying to load a speargun through brute force alone can result in some challenges.
-Loading a speargun requires a few muscle groups that are not the most common exercises in normal life.
+Trying to load a speargun through brute force alone can result in some challenges or injuries.
+Loading a speargun requires a few muscle groups that are not the most common exercises one would do in normal life (however, you can work out for it in the gym with shoulder and back exercises).
 See this video on proper speargun loading technique for rear handle spearguns.

 Band Length

 The band length is the biggest factor that makes a band difficult to pull back.
-That being said, your spear shaft won’t hit the fish hard enough to penetrate without the right length spear shaft.
 The optimal stretch for a speargun band is 350% stretch.
 The formula to find the length your bands should be is:

 Band Diameter

 There are several thickness band options available for your speargun.
-The thickness of the bands determines the amount of stored energy in the bands.
+The thickness of the bands determines the amount of stored energy in them.
 9/16” (14mm) bands store approximately 90 pounds of force per band.
 5/8” (16mm) bands store about 110 pounds of force per band.
 3/4” (19mm) bands store 130 pounds of force per band.
-The challenge with bigger bands is it takes that much force per band to load them.
+The challenge with bigger bands is that they take more force per band to load.
 Some divers prefer to have a larger number of easier bands, other divers prefer one hard to pull band.
-Past injuries or surgeries may impact your choice on bands.
+Past injuries or surgeries may impact your choice of bands.
 Make sure your speargun is designed to accept your band diameter of choice before purchasing.
 Some muzzles may not be able to accept some larger band diameters.

 Small ID Bands

-In the past few years Small Internal Diameter (ID) bands have increased in popularity.
+In the past few years, Small Internal Diameter (ID) bands have increased in popularity.
 The idea behind them is the bands have more rubber inside them, which adds more stored energy to smaller bands.
-This makes the bands a little harder to load than the standard ID bands.
-Many people feel their spear accelerates faster as a result of the smaller diameter bands.
+This makes the bands a little harder to load than the standard ID bands, but many divers feel their spear accelerates faster as a result of the smaller diameter bands.

 Load Assists